Jay Schnitzer, M.D., Ph.D.

 Vice President, Chief Technology Officer, and Chief Medical Officer

-Jay Schnitzer is vice president, chief technology officer, and chief medical officer at MITRE.
-In this role, he directs the organization's independent research and development (R&D) program and oversees development of MITRE's corporate technology strategy, which spans MITRE's operating centers and sponsor community.
+Jay Schnitzer is vice president, chief technology officer, and chief medical officer at The MITRE Corporation.
+In this role, he directs the organization’s independent research and development (R&D) program and manages development of corporate technology strategy, which spans MITRE’s operating centers and sponsor community.
 He also leads corporate and national initiatives in health and life sciences, building coalitions leveraging the best talent across the nation in these communities.

 Before joining MITRE, Schnitzer was the director of the Defense Sciences Office at DARPA, where he led a team of 20 program managers and 70 support staff overseeing R&D across multiple domains.
 In addition to life sciences, biomedical research, and quantum physics, these R&D areas included materials science, advanced mathematics, and engineering.